isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 For foreign visitors : $7.13 per person (After 9% GST)

+All transactions at the Former Ford Factory are by credit card (excluding Amex and Diners) or NETS.

 **Our** **gallery** **can** **be** **very** **cold**. **Please** **bring** **along** **a** **shawl**, **sweater**, **cardigan**, **jacket** **etc.** **to** **keep** **warm**.